 At various times in the past, the Company has adopted certain broad-based employee benefit plans in which executive officers have been permitted to participate and has adopted certain executive officer leased vehicle, life and health insurance programs.
-The incremental cost to the Company of the executive officers' benefits provided under these programs for Messrs.
+The cost of the executive officers' benefits provided under these programs for Messrs.
 Dean, Foster, Frenz, Hasselbusch and Nejes are included in the Summary Compensation Table, if such benefits exceeded 10% of the named officer's salary and bonus for the year.
 Benefits under these plans are not directly or indirectly tied to Company performance.

-MR. FOSTER'S 1994 COMPENSATION
+MR. FOSTER'S 1995 COMPENSATION

 Mr. Foster is eligible to participate in the same executive compensation plans as are available to other executive officers.
-On February 1, 1994, Mr. Foster received a 12.8% salary increase, bringing his annual base salary to \$220,000.
-According to data published by Wyatt Data Services, Inc., Mr. Foster's salary is below the median base salary for chief executive officers of companies with annual sales of between \$100 million - \$650 million in the businesses of fabricating metal products by approximately 35% and of companies with annual sales of \$200 million - \$650 million engaged in the manufacture of durable goods by approximately 25%.
+On March 1, 1995, Mr. Foster's annual base salary was increased to \$270,000.
+According to data published by Watson Wyatt Data Services, Mr. Foster's salary is below the median base salary for chief executive officers of companies with annual sales of between \$100 million - \$650 million in the businesses of fabricating metal products by approximately 24% and of companies with annual sales of \$200 million - - - \$650 million engaged in the manufacture of durable goods by approximately 18%.
 Consistent with the Compensation Committee's general practice, there was no special attempt to set Mr. Foster's compensation in any particular relationship to the compensation data.
-The Committee did, however, intend to reward Mr. Foster for his substantial contribution to the Company's improved performance.

-As a participant in the Incentive Compensation Plan, Mr. Foster received an award of \$50,235 for 1994.
+As a participant in the Incentive Compensation Plan, Mr. Foster received an award of \$53,666 for 1995.
 Under the Plan, Mr. Foster's award was primarily based upon the Company's pre-tax income.
-According to data published by Wyatt Data Services, Inc., Mr. Foster's 1994 total of base salary and incentive compensation was approximately 25% below the median total cash compensation of chief executive officers in the durable goods manufacturing industry and 37% below the median total cash compensation of chief executive officers in the metal fabrication industry.
+According to data published by Watson Wyatt Data Services, Mr. Foster's 1995 total of base salary and incentive compensation was approximately 32% below the median total cash compensation of chief executive officers in the durable goods manufacturing industry and 37% below the median total cash compensation of chief executive officers in the metal fabrication industry.